Palate Expansion

 However, this natural upper jawbone expansion depends on bite forces, and the forces we apply with our jaw muscles have diminished radically in the last couple of centuries.
 Our jaw muscles are about half as strong as they were just a couple of hundred years ago before liquids and processed foods came to provide most of our nutrition.
 As a result, many upper jawbones do not receive enough bite forces to fully expand.
 Instead of growing wide enough to fit around the tongue, they only grow wide enough to fit around the thumb or a pacifier.
 The same narrow upper jawbones can be produced in monkeys and other animals by just softening their diets.

 Also contributing to the narrowness of our upper jawbones is the vertical facial growth patterns that result from weak jaw muscles.
 When the jaw muscles are too weak to limit to eruption forces built in to the teeth and their surrounding bones, the face grows long in front, which tightens the cheeks, which creates a force that pushes inward on the molars and premolars.
-The role of the tight cheeks in maintaining a narrow palate can be seen in the effectiveness of Frankel appliances, which expand palates simply by employing lip bumpers that hold the lips and cheeks away from the teeth.
+The role of the tight cheeks in maintaining a narrow palate can be seen in the ability of Frankel appliances to expand palates simply by holding the lips and cheeks away from the teeth.

 Also contributing to the narrowness of our upper jawbones in many people is the overbite and the steeply cusped unworn teeth that lock the upper jawbone to a lower jawbone that grows by translating rather than expanding.
 Bites act like a suture between the upper and lower jawbones, and steeply interdigitated bites have limited adaptive capacity.